 If you snore loudly and you fall into one of these high-risk groups, it’s probably a good idea to talk to Dr. White about your symptoms.
 Sleep apnea puts you at risk for high blood pressure, heart problems, weight gain, and other serious health problems.
 It can also worsen existing issues such as obesity or diabetes.

 Sleep Apnea & Your Well-Being

-Sleep apnea doesn’t just affect how much and how well you sleep — it also impacts your physical and mental health on a daily basis.
+Sleep apnea doesn’t just affect how much and how well you sleep — it also impacts your physical and mental health.

 The lack of sleep weakens your immune system, increasing your vulnerability to disease and infection.
-Since your body needs sleep to function properly, constantly waking up during the night can cause you to lack energy and feel less present at work or when you’re with friends.
+Since your body needs sleep to function properly, constantly waking up during the night can result in a lack of energy and make you feel less present at work or when you’re with family and friends.

 Frequently Asked Questions